 A student may not request a diploma any earlier than the scheduled date of graduation.
-An Intent to Graduate Form must be completed online http://registrar.aud.edu/ and returned to the Registrar's Office prior the end of the student's final semester.
-Failure to complete the Intent to Graduate Form by the specified date may result in either a delay in receiving the diploma or an additional charge.
+The request must be completed online http://registrar.aud.edu/ prior to the end of the student's final semester.
+Failure to complete the application online by the specified date may result in either a delay in receiving the diploma or an additional charge.